 Okay guys, here it is, my FAVORITE recipe!
 The Cuban Eggs Benedict.
 I am a big fan of the Cuban sandwich, like, the biggest fan.
-I’m pretty much obsessed.
-Want to know what else I’m obsessed with?
+I'm pretty much obsessed.
+Want to know what else I'm obsessed with?
 Eggs!
-If you follow me on Instagram or Snapchat, you’re probably aware of my love and devotion to eggs.
+If you follow me on Instagram, you're probably aware of my love and devotion to eggs.
 It may not be that original, but an oozy yolk, in my opinion, can make (almost) anything more delicious in a drippy instant.
 So, obviously, my gluttonous brain told me to combine a Cuban sandwich with a drippy poached egg and it turns out, my brain was REALLY on to something.
 And so, the Cuban Eggs Benedict was born!

 The second you cut into the poached egg a top the roast pork, warm ham and Swiss cheese, the yolk will go running down and mix with the decadent mustard hollandaise and the salty pickles will cut the richness just enough.
 Wow.
 Okay, I just drooled on my keyboard.
 Alright, lets get into it!